Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 Graphs provide a mechanism to model your data and perform sophisticated queries across interconnected documents.
 A graph is composed of _vertices_ and _edges_.

-- Vertices are stored in collections and linked by an edge document.
-Vertices can be either a document or an edge.
+- Vertices are stored as documents in document collections and linked by an edge document.
 - Edges are stored as documents in edge collections.
 The edge definition delineates which collections are employed in a named graph.
 - A named graph must contain at least one edge definition.